SerenaTetart/UltimatePoker/README.md

 # UltimatePoker
 2D Texas hold'em poker game project for my school.

-The project is made thanks to SDL2 library *(Image, mixer, TTF...)*.
+This project is made thanks to SDL2 library *(Image, mixer, TTF...)*.

 To test it there is a .exe inside the test folder.